 Dante, Jolene's therapist and Juliette's new manager, succeeded in giving both Juliette fans and Juliette haters (and there are plenty of both) something to agree on - they hated him.
 And this was before he took her for $450,000 and then threatened to release a tape of their having sex, thus proving to be an intentional example thereof.
 So not many tears when, like Peggy, he got bumped off.

-Seasonal Rot: A number of fans believe season two is suffering from this, due to an increase in melodrama and a de-emphasis on music (not least from Rayna and Juliette).
+Seasonal Rot: A number of fans believe season two suffered from this, due to an increase in melodrama and a de-emphasis on music (not least from Rayna and Juliette).
 It also doesn't help that T-Bone Burnett is no longer in charge of the music, though in fairness to Mr. Burnett his other commitments meant he couldn't stay after the first season anyway.